-If there is insufficient capacity to accommodate a Project within the Interim Offering, the Project will be added to a waitlist.
-If additional capacity is established beyond the Interim Offering or Projects accepted for Pre-certification are cancelled or withdrawn, the applications on the waitlist will be processed based on their order in the queue.
+If there is insufficient capacity to accommodate a Project within the Interim OfferingInitial Program Capacity Tier, the Project will be added to a waitlist.
+If additional capacity is established beyond the IfInterim Offering or Projects accepted for Pre-certification are cancelled or withdrawn, the applications on the waitlist will be processed based on their order in the queue.
+In the event of the release of additional capacity, allocation will be made available to eligible waitlisted Projects based on their order in the queue.